 Making Math Meaningful uses unique methods of presentation based upon sound research and a biblical Christian worldview.
 Concepts are taught using a three-step approach: observation, interpretation, and application.
 In the observation stage, manipulatives and conversation are used to introduce a concept.
 Children are often given the opportunity to discover mathematical concepts through their observations and work with manipulatives rather than through direct instruction.
 In the interpretation stage, the concept is explained to the student using mathematical terminology.
-In the application stage, children are given opportunities to apply what they have learned
+In the application stage, children are given opportunities to apply what they have learned.

-Making Math Meaningful seems to move more slowly than other math programs in the primary grades because the goal is a very thorough understanding of concepts.
-However, the net result is that students are ready for the algebra level by seventh or eighth grade if they work through this program.
+Making Math Meaningful seems to move more slowly than other math programs in the primary grades because the goal is a thorough understanding of concepts.
+However, the net result is that students are ready for the algebra level by seventh or eighth grade if they work through this entire program.

 A few concepts (e.g., telling time and reading a calendar) taught in most programs are not covered here, but these are easily taught on their own.
 You can supplement with another resource if children need additional practice on computation skills.

-Following are details on the individual levels.
+Following are details about the individual levels.

 Making Math Meaningful: Level K covers concepts such as equal and unequal, making equal lengths, putting things in order according to length or number, simple addition and subtraction with objects and representations, and writing the numerals to 20.
-Children will use the manipulative kit and cut-outs from a few pages in the student workbook.
-Some lessons also dry beans, string, crayons, and other items for hands-on learning.
+Children will use the manipulatives kit and cut-outs from a few pages in the student workbook.
+Some lessons also use dry beans, string, crayons, and other items for hands-on learning.

 The course has 34 lessons.
 Some of the lessons can be completed in one day, but others will be repeated or spread out over a number of days.
 Some kindergartners will complete the course well before the end of the school year.
-If so and they are eager to learn more, you can go ahead and start working in Making Math Meaningful: Level 1.
+If so, and they are eager to learn more, you can go ahead and start working in Making Math Meaningful: Level 1.

-Making Math Meaningful: Level 1 appears simpler than other math programs at first glance because it does not have lots of pages full of problems to solve.
+Making Math Meaningful: Level 1 appears simpler than other math courses at first glance because it does not have lots of pages full of problems to solve.
 It concentrates on fundamental math concepts for addition and subtraction rather than trying to also teach geometry, money, the calendar, telling time, and the many other concepts typically covered in first grade.

 4 (14) + 2 □ 7 (15) + 2.